 In the summary of performance section, I took time to explain how far the student has come, highlighting any achievements or milestones that the student is especially proud of.
 I noted the places that the student still needed supports and what those supports were.

-Provide the contact information that supports that goal in the section for ongoing supports and activities.
+Provide the contact information that supports that go in the section for ongoing supports and activities.

 If you’ve done all this, you created a great, helpful (and legally compliant) document.
 Go you!